taskflow/taskflow/README.md

 // add dependencies via S and T.
 ```

-Changing the group size can force intra-group tasks to run sequentially
-and inter-group tasks to run in parallel.
+Partition size can affect the parallelism both inside and outside a partition.
 Depending on applications, different group sizes can result in significant performance hit.

 <img align="right" width="20%" src="image/parallel_for_2.png">